PART I – What is Chinese Family Camp (Midwest)?

 People of all ages attend CFC, usually with relatives.
 Their connections to China vary from direct to indirect.
 There are singles and couples who come without children, although most adults are parents or grandparents.
 Typically 75-90 people attend the entire week, with more joining us during the week.
 New families make new friends quickly, especially the children.

-This year’s virtual CFC made it possible for anyone with Internet access to join us for a variety of CFC-esqe activities through the convenience of our own computing device!
+This year’s virtual CFC made it possible for anyone with Internet access to join us for a variety of CFC-esqe activities through the convenience of your own computing device!

 Why do families return year after year?